 Remember that it took years to get where you are right now.
 Give yourself time and space to go through this period of exploring and getting to know yourself again.
 Know that it won’t happen overnight.
 But if you’re intentional with this, you’ll find the clarity you’re looking for.

 If you want help reconnecting to yourself, I have a little gift for you.
-One thing that has helped me reconnect with myself is to learn to say no to anything that isn’t a hell yes for me.
-If you want help learning to say no so you can start saying yes to yourself and the things you really want to do more often, grab my free guide to saying no without feeling guilty below.
+One thing that has helped me reconnect with myself is to pause on go inward.
+If you want to do this too, grab my Journal Prompts for Self Discovery below.

 Leave a note